-- 87. Internal ratings and the default and loss estimates produced by the rating systems play an important role in the institution's corporate governance functions.
-To ensure that they are able to play this essential role, institutions should use internal ratings and default and loss estimates, in particular in their internal reporting and portfolio credit risk monitoring procedures.
-This role should be reflected within the institutions' internal policies. - 88.
-The ECB considers that institutions comply with the requirement to use the internal ratings and default and loss estimates in their corporate governance functions if they establish the following. - (a) Institutions' internal reporting - (i) Institutions have a structured reporting system on risk measured by their IRB risk parameters.
-This reporting framework contains information about frequency, recipients and contents (if possible broken down by segment, portfolio and product). - (ii) The reports are accompanied by comments and explanations on the numbers provided as well as by qualitative assessments, to enable recipients to fully understand the potential underlying risks. - (b) Portfolio credit risk monitoring - (i) In its ongoing model monitoring function, the CRCU performs descriptive analyses of portfolio riskiness (distribution of exposures among rating classes, average risk estimates and their realisations, ELs).
-These analyses are progressively refined to include the analytical insights derived from the information on ratings.
-83
+- 101. Internal ratings and the default and loss estimates produced by the rating systems play an important role in the institution's corporate governance functions.
+90 To ensure that they are able to play this essential role, institutions should use internal ratings and default and loss estimates, in particular in their management reporting and portfolio credit risk monitoring procedures.
+This role should be reflected within the institutions' internal policies. - 102.
+The ECB considers that institutions comply with the requirement to use the internal ratings and default and loss estimates in their corporate governance functions if they establish the following.

-See Article 144(1)(b) of the CRR.
+89 See Article 144(1)(b) of the CRR.

-See Article 144(1)(b) of the CRR.
+90 See Article 144(1)(b) of the CRR.